Visit the Abbey of the Arts online retreat platform to access your programs:

 Read More

 Welcome to this month’s Abbey Photo Party!
 I select a theme and invite you to respond with images.
-We began this month with a Community Lectio Divina practice with our reflection on the theme of Community (one of the principles of the Monk Manifesto) and belonging based on a quote by Thomas Merton.
+We began this month with a Community Lectio Divina practice with our reflection on Kinship with Creation (the fourth principle of the Monk Manifesto) with a quote from Psalm 104 (read them here).
 I invite you for this month’s Photo Party to hold these words in your heart as you go out in the world to receive images in response.
 As you walk be ready to see what is revealed to you as a visual expression of your prayer.
-You can share images you already have which illuminate the theme, but I
+You can share images you already have which illuminate the theme, but I encourage you also

 Read More